Akshay1557/precasting-ai/README.md

 # CREATECH 2026 Submission Note

-This project demonstrates the integration of core mechanical engineering principles with artificial intelligence to optimize industrial concrete manufacturing processes in real time.
+This project demonstrates the integration of civil engineering principles with artificial intelligence to optimize precast materials manufacturing processes in real time.

-Designed for smart manufacturing, sustainability, and Industry 4.0 applications.